ridhwaans/image-comparison/README.md

 apt update
 apt install git
 ```
 Other Linux package managers include pacman, yum, rpm etc

 2) Install python and pip through a version manager or a standalone version.
-It is *recommended* to install a python version manager such as `pyenv-virtualenv` to manage development environments, *see/ skip to step (3)*
+It is *recommended* to install a python version manager such as `pyenv-virtualenv` to manage development environments. *(skip to step 3)*

 a) if on Mac, in Terminal
 ```